KurtHamiter/CSNativeUDP/README.md

 # Introduction

-This wrapper exists to be a replacement for C# UDP network sockets.
+This wrapper exists to be a replacement for C# UDP network sockets in high performance environments.
 Unlike C# sockets, sending and receiving data in this wrapper using pre-allocated buffers does not incur any new heap allocation penalties.
 All sockets created with this wrapper have dual stack IPV4 & IPV6 functionality by default.

 # API Documentation